BaldHeads/real_estate_analysis/README.md

  - 2012 was the best year to buy houses

- Summary of workload split:

-Ankur
+Subtasks:

- 1. SQL query for data file size reduction & narrowing scope to texas
+ 1. SQL query for data file size reduction & narrowing scope to Texas
      * [Database Creation and Schema](schema/schema.sql)
      * [Zillow Data Import](schema/seed.sql) - The Zillow CSV was 3.7 GB, so I had to split the CSV into 5 files to get under the pgAdmin limit of 1 GB per file
          * ZALL - Category includes all single-family house, and condos